If you're going through a difficult period with your studies, there are ways that we can help you.

 Who to speak to

-- If you're struggling with your work and need academic advice, contact your Personal Tutor.
+- If you're struggling with your work and need academic advice, contact your Personal Tutor or Course Leader.
 If you're unsure who your Personal Tutor is, get in touch with the Senior Tutor or speak to your registry office

 - If you haven't been able to submit coursework or attend some exams due to illness, our mitigating circumstances process exists to ensure that you're not disadvantaged in your studies by serious, unforeseen and unpreventable circumstances

-- If you're having personal difficulties that you don't want to discuss with your Personal Tutor, make an appointment with our counsellors to talk about the issues in confidence
+- If you're having personal difficulties that you don't want to discuss with your Personal Tutor or Course Leader, make an appointment with our counsellors to talk about the issues in confidence

 - If your problems relate to your finances, funding or immigration status, speak to our Student Advisers